-Dormant crater Japan's 60 or so active volcanoes are scattered along a line through the main islands.
-Many of these, such as Sakurajima (see p249), smoke and steam constantly.
+lanan's 60 or so active volcannes are scattered along a line through the main islands.
+Many of these. such as Sakurajima (see p249) smoke and steam constantly.
 Explosive eruptions of lava and pyroclastic rock-flows take place every few years.

-Fruit and vegetable farming takes up what slivers of cultivable land are left after rice farming, but Japan is forced to import about half its food.
+Iapan is forced to import

+about half its food